Managing Allegations Process

 - if new concerns are identified, consider a referral to SPOA

-- conduct an internal investigation with HR advice on risk management plan pending outcome of investigation
+- conduct an internal investigation with HR advice on a risk management plan pending the outcome of the investigation

 - NFA